Electric Vehicle Fleet and Charging Infrastructure Planning: Model Description

-We study a deterministic electric vehicle (EV) ride-hailing system.
-Customers arrive to the system at an exogenous rate $\lambda $ requesting trips with a uniformly distributed origin and destination over a bounded 2-dimensional region.
-The system consists of $n$ electric vehicles to serve trip requests.
-Each EV has a battery pack size of $\pack$ [kWh] that determines the maximum drive time before it needs to charge.
-We let $r_d$ denote the discharge rate of the vehicles while driving in [kW].
+We study a deterministic electric vehicle (EV) ride-hailing system that continuously operates throughout the day.
+Customers arrive at the system at an exogenous rate $\lambda $ requesting trips with a uniformly distributed origin and destination over a bounded 2-dimensional region.\footnote{\Cref{sec:var_arrival_rate} considers time-varying arrivals, and \Cref{sec: simulations} considers non-uniform origins and destinations. } We consider a loss system---an incoming customer leaves if not matched immediately.
+The system operator fully controls $n$ electric vehicles, each with a battery pack size of $\pack$ [kWh].
+We let $r_d$ [kW] denote the discharge rate of the vehicles while driving.
 Hence, an EV can drive for $\pack/r_d$ hours before running out of charge.
-There is a total of $m$ chargers in the system uniformly distributed in space which charge EVs at a rate of $r_c$ [kW].
-We assume that $r_c>r_d$, that is, the charge rate is larger than the discharge rate, and we let $r=r_d/r_c$ denote the fraction of time a vehicle must spend at a charging station for every driven unit of time.\footnote{ This rate depends on the type of charger and vehicle.
-For example, the charge rate is 10-20 [kW] for level II chargers and more than 50 [kW] for the fast chargers.
-In this paper, we consider constant charge and discharge rates that correspond to average values.} EVs have a dynamic state of charge (SoC) denoted by $\soc_i(t) \in [0, 1]$ with $i\in[n]$.
+There is a total of $m$ chargers in the system uniformly distributed in space, which charge EVs at a rate of $r_c$ [kW].
+We assume that $r_c>r_d$, and let $r=r_d/r_c$ denote the fraction of time a vehicle must spend at a charging station for every driven unit of time.\footnote{The charge rate is 10-20 [kW] for Level 2 chargers and more than 50 [kW] for the fast chargers.
+We consider constant charge and discharge rates that correspond to average values.} EVs have a dynamic State of Charge (SoC) denoted by $\soc_i(t) \in [0, 1]$ with $i\in[n]\triangleq\{1,\dots,n\}$.
 It represents the current battery level of a given vehicle at time $t$.

-A vehicle can be in one of five states at any given time.
-Depending on its state, they are available to serve a rider or not.
-Available vehicles are in one of three states: idle, driving to a charger, and charging.
-We use $\ci(t)$, $\cd(t)$, and $\cc(t)$ to denote the number of vehicles in these states, respectively.
-Note that we allow for the possibility of interrupting the process of charging or driving to a charger for a vehicle that is needed to serve a ride request.
-An EV that is picking up or driving with a customer is not available to serve new requests.
-We use $\cp(t)$ and $\crt(t)$ to denote these vehicles, respectively.
-Hence, the total number of EVs in the system satisfies
+A vehicle can be available to serve a rider or not.
+Available vehicles are in one of three states: idling ($\ci(t)$), driving-to-charger ($\cd(t)$), or charging ($\cc(t)$).
+An EV that is picking up ($\cp(t)$) or driving with a customer ($\crt(t)$) is not available to serve new requests.
+The total number of EVs in the system satisfies